-PIPE Transaction.
-On May 15, 2018, and June 29, 2018, we entered into Subscription and Purchase Agreements (the "Purchase Agreements") with certain accredited investors (who are now part of the Selling Stockholders) and conducted closings pursuant to which we sold 1,402,442 shares of common stock at a purchase price of \$2.27 per share.
+PIPE Transactions.
+On May 15, 2018, and June 29, 2018, we entered into Subscription and Purchase Agreements with certain accredited investors and conducted closings pursuant to which we sold 1,402,442 shares of common stock at a purchase price of \$2.27 per share.
 In addition, each investor received a warrant to purchase one share of common stock for each share of common stock purchased by such investor at an exercise price equal to \$2.724, subject to adjustment thereunder.